bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 * Weekly lab: Each week there will be a set of problems (the lab) focused on the topics discussed that week.
 Lab problems are meant to be solved in class while working with your group and talking to the LAs and instructor.
 It is important that you strive to work through all problems, formulate questions, discuss with your group and are proactive about getting your questions answered.

-* Weekly quiz: Each week (approximately) there will be a quiz focused on the material discussed that week, which you will take remotely on Gradescope.
+* Weekly quiz: Each week (approximately) there will be a quiz focused on the material discussed that week, which you will take remotely (on Canvas).
 The quizzes are autograded and you will see  your results right away.

 * Weekly assignment: Each week, approximately, there will be an assignment focusing on the material learnt that week.
 The assignments will generally be hard/creative and will consist of _new_ problems for which you will have to come up with solutions.
-The homeworks will be heavily supported by LAs and we expect everyone will do well on the homeworks.
+The homeworks will be heavily supported by LAs and we expect everyone to learn and do well.

 ### Work and grading policy